Z-Puyu/hive-mind/README.md

 - Every line of code should be **within 100 characters** in length.
 - The chaining operator "." **must not be at the end** of a line should a statement breaks.
 - When a string concatenation statement breaks, the "+" operator should always be placed **at the end** of each line where it breaks.
+- **Nested** HTML tags in return statements should be wrapped inside parentheses.